Luka Modrić: Reception

 Modrić is widely regarded as one of the best and most well-rounded and effective midfielders of all time.
 According to Jonathan Wilson, what sets Modrić apart from traditional playmakers is his simultaneous focus on defensive and attacking duties.
+Marcelo Bielsa said that "the hardest player to find in football is the eight.
+I named it 'the Modric'.
+This position demands a player with the defensive skills of a number six and the offensive prowess of a number ten.
+Modric is a phenomenal player who fully understands the game and has the ability to defend, the skills to attack and understanding the game in both directions".

 Due to his footballing intelligence, skill and fairplay he was compared to Paul Scholes, Xavi, Andrés Iniesta, and Andrea Pirlo.
 In his youth, he had also been compared to Johan Cruyff, while his main influences were compatriot Zvonimir Boban and Italian playmaker Francesco Totti.

 He has been consistently praised by some of the sport's most experienced managers, including Johan Cruyff, Alex Ferguson, Pep Guardiola, and Sven-Göran Eriksson among others.
 From those who managed him, José Mourinho said he wanted Modrić in Real Madrid because of his influence on the game, tactical level and because he has "that artistic sense".
 Carlo Ancelotti praised Modrić's technique and versatility making him "one of the best midfielders in the world right now, because he can play in more than one position".
 Zinedine Zidane included him in his best XI currently playing the game, and in 2016 predicted that Modrić would win Ballon d'Or.
 Slaven Bilić said Modrić "is a player who makes others better, they all benefit from him being in the team.
 He's not selfish, he's playing for the team ... he's a complete player; good in defence, good in offence—it looks like he was born with the ball at his feet".

 Modrić is unanimously considered the greatest Croatian footballer of all time by his fellow countrymen, including people like Robert Prosinečki and Davor Šuker.
 Predrag Mijatović considered him as the best footballer in the history of the Balkans, while Andrés Iniesta, Andriy Shevchenko, Rio Ferdinand, Jan Oblak, and others called him one of the greatest midfielders to ever play the game.
+In 2025, Marca proclaimed Modrić as the best number 10 in the history of Real Madrid.